Sacramento Truck Accident Lawyer

 The FMCSA also reports that on average in the United States, fatal truck collisions occur nearly 11 times a day, killing nearly 4,000 people each year.
 An additional 100,000 people are injured every year in truck crashes.
 In 2014, CNBC reported that the rate of trucking accidents is as bad as if a commuter jet crashed every single week of the year, killing everyone on board.

-Due in large part to economic improvements, since 2009, fatal trucking accidents have dramatically risen from the previous decade’s 10% to over 18%.
+Due in large part to economic improvements, since 2009, fatal trucking accidents have dramatically risen from the previous decade is 10% to over 18%.
 As more goods are being transported on American highways, there is more pressure placed on truckers to get the loads delivered on time.

 The trucking industry has struggled to keep up with increased demand for goods, and trucking companies find it difficult to retain drivers they already have.
 With long hours, low pay and extended time away from family, the turnover for large trucking carriers is extremely high.
 All of these elements lead to large numbers of overworked and extremely tired big-rig drivers.

 Most states have laws that dictate the timeframe you have to pursue maximum compensation for your injuries from an accident with a commercial truck.
-Attorney, Eric Ratinoff has over 20 years of experience in representing people who have been injured by semi-trucks.
+Attorney Eric Ratinoff has over 30 years of experience in representing people who have been injured by semi-trucks.
 He teaches trial techniques to lawyers from all over the country, and his team of lawyers know all the complexities involved in suing trucking companies whose negligence caused serious injuries or wrongful death to innocent motorists.
-Ratinoff’s extensive experience includes both victories in jury trials and settlement negotiations – an important aspect when seeking a qualified personal injury attorney – a lawyer who has won multiple jury trials is always well equipped to enter settlement negotiations.
+Eric Ratinoff’s extensive experience includes both victories in jury trials and settlement negotiations.
+This is an important aspect when seeking a qualified truck accident attorney, as a lawyer who has won multiple jury trials is always well equipped to enter settlement negotiations.